Cube-OS/cubeOS/docs/obc-docs/iobc/installing-linux-iobc.rst

 Pre-Requisites
 ^^^^^^^^^^^^^^

-Since you are not using a pre-built Kubos Linux image, you will need to go through the :ref:`OS build process <build-os>` locally in order to create the kernel and rootfs files.
+Since you are not using a pre-built CubeOS Linux image, you will need to go through the :ref:`OS build process <build-os>` locally in order to create the kernel and rootfs files.

 In order to write the files to the SD card your build system needs be able to a)